 • Main gear-controlled pushback utilizes a tractor that grasps the aircraft main gear tires to provide rearward movement, and directional control is provided from the flight deck through use of the nose wheel steering system.
-Equivalent Term: Pushback $\triangle$ Aircraft Security Check An inspection of the interior of an aircraft to which passengers may have had access and an inspection of the hold for the purposes of discovering suspicious objects, weapons, explosives or other dangerous devices, articles and substances.
+Equivalent Term: Pushback Aircraft Security Check An inspection of the interior of an aircraft to which passengers may have had access and an inspection of the hold(s) for the purposes of discovering suspicious objects, weapons, explosives or other dangerous devices, articles and substances.
 Aircraft Security Search A thorough inspection of the interior and exterior of the aircraft for the purpose of discovering suspicious objects, weapons or other dangerous/prohibited devices, articles and substances.
 Aircraft Stand A designated area on an apron intended for parking an aircraft.
-Equivalent Terms: Stand, Parking Stand Aircraft Technical Log (ATL) The record of reported or observed malfunctions, failures, or defects in the airframe, powerplant, or appliances on an aircraft, including information concerning repairs, replacements, adjustments, or deferrals.
-The log normally resides in the aircraft.
-Equivalent Terms: Technical Log, Aircraft Log Book (Logbook) Aircraft Towing Moving of an aircraft, other than aircraft pushback, by use of specialized ground support equipment.
-See Aircraft Pushback for a description of the tow bar and tow-barless methods.
+See Apron Equivalent Terms: Stand, Parking Stand, Parking Position Aircraft Technical Log (ATL) The record of reported or observed malfunctions, failures, or defects in the airframe, powerplant, or appliances on an aircraft, including information concerning repairs, replacements, adjustments, or deferrals.
+The ATL normally resides in the aircraft, and may be electronic or hard copy Equivalent Terms: Technical Log, Aircraft Log Book (Logbook) Aircraft Towing Moving of an aircraft, other than aircraft pushback, by use of specialized ground support equipment.
 Aircraft Tracking A process, established by an operator, that maintains and updates, at standardized intervals, a ground-based record of the four-dimensional position (latitude, longitude, altitude, time) of individual aircraft in flight.
-The terms associated with Aircraft Tracking are: - 4D/15 Service-In the provision of air traffic services, an ATS unit receives four-dimensional aircraft position information at 15-minute intervals or less from suitably equipped aircraft. - 4D/15 Tracking-The operator obtains four-dimensional aircraft position information at 15-minute intervals or less.
-Aircraft Turnaround Coordinator The appropriately qualified person that is assigned the authority and responsibility to coordinate the implementation of an aircraft turnaround plan.
+The terms associated with aircraft tracking are: - 4D/15 Service-In the provision of air traffic services, an ATS unit receives four-dimensional aircraft position information at 15-minute intervals or less from suitably equipped aircraft. - 4D/15 Tracking-The operator obtains four-dimensional aircraft position information at 15-minute intervals or less.
+Aircraft Turnaround Coordinator An appropriately qualified person that is assigned the authority and responsibility to coordinate the implementation of an aircraft turnaround plan.
 See Aircraft Turnaround Plan.

 Aircraft Turnaround Plan The detailed description of duties, responsibilities and tasks, and their relation in the chain of ground operations activities associated with the handling of an aircraft and passengers during the period of time from aircraft arrival to departure (i.e. aircraft turnaround), and to ensure the safety, security and efficiency of such operations, as well as compliance with the requirements of customer airlines and relevant authorities.
-Aircraft Type All aircraft of the same basic design, including all modifications except those modifications which result in a change of handling, flight characteristics or flight crew complement.
+Aircraft Type Aircraft of the same basic design, including all modifications except those modifications which result in a change of handling, flight characteristics or flight crew complement.